OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 # Improve Your Life With ChatGPT: A User-Friendly Guide

 Welcome to "Improve Your Life With ChatGPT".
-The objective for this course is for you to learn to improve your life, the lives of others, and become inspired by this emerging and fast-changing technology.
+In this course, you'll discover how to harness the power of ChatGPT not only to enhance your own life but also to inspire and benefit others

-The audience for this course are non-technical adult individuals that have a basic understanding of computers and how to use the internet.
+This course is tailored for beginners, especially non-technical adults with a fundamental grasp of computers and basic internet skills.

-The course is broken down into 4 sections.
+The course is broken down into 5 sections.
 Each section has a short video, and a short quiz.

-1. Introduction
+1. Introduction - What is ChatGPT?
+How does it work? & Getting Started.
-2. How To Use It
+2. How To Use It - Prompts, Examples, & Context
-3. Interactive Workshop
+3. Interactive Workshop - Creative art, DIY, Journaling, Learning, Ideation
-4. Limitations, Ethics, & Next Steps
+4. Limitations, Ethics, & Future Updates - Math, Hallucinations, Jailbreaking, & More
-5. Conclusion & Call to Action
+5. Conclusion & Call to Action - Tips, Resources, & Improve your life

 # Introduction